RobinOShiaa/bounceInsights-Country-data/README.md

-1. `npm install - `to install relevant dependencies for the server
+1. `npm install` to install relevant dependencies for the server
-2. `npm run build` - npm run build will install the client side react app and also build the client application to production.
+2. `npm run build` npm run build will install the client side react app and also build the client application to production.
-3. `npm start - `within root directory will start the server and serve up relevant routing and display the client application using the index.html in the build path
+3. `npm start` within root directory will start the server and serve up relevant routing and display the client application using the index.html in the build path

 **Main files**